jiren/raspar/README.md

 Raspar - scraping library
 =========================

-Raspar is a scraping library which help to map html elements to ruby object using css or xpath selector.Using this library user can define multiple parser for different websites, also user can add parsers dynamically and it will apply perticular scraper accoriding to input html page url.
+Raspar is a scraping library which help to map html elements to ruby object using css or xpath selector.Using this library user can define multiple parser for different websites and it select scraper accoriding to input html page url.Also user can add parser dynamically.

 Usage
 =====